jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ######## Implicit Return Value Reference

 Implicit return value reference is only a way to reference the *return value*, not to the other out parameters.
-The other out parameters must be explicitly referenced.
+The other out parameters might be explicitly referenced.

 ![](images/Input%20Output%20Parameter%20Passings.107.png)